CariusLars/ar_flutter_plugin/cloudAnchorSetup.md

 1. Activate the [Cloud Anchor API](https://console.cloud.google.com/apis/api/arcorecloudanchor.googleapis.com) in your [Google Cloud Console](https://console.cloud.google.com) for the respective project
 2. Register the Android part of your Flutter Application
-   * Perform the following steps to create a (based on the [Android Cloud Anchors Developer Guide](https://developers.google.com/ar/develop/java/cloud-anchors/developer-guide-android?hl=en) and the [Guide for setting up OAuth 2.0](https://support.google.com/cloud/answer/6158849#zippy=)):
+   * Perform the following steps to create a OAuth2 project (based on the [Android Cloud Anchors Developer Guide](https://developers.google.com/ar/develop/java/cloud-anchors/developer-guide-android?hl=en) and the [Guide for setting up OAuth 2.0](https://support.google.com/cloud/answer/6158849#zippy=)):
      * Go to the [Google Cloud Platform Console](https://console.cloud.google.com).
      * If the APIs & services page isn't already open, open the console left side menu and select APIs & services.
      * On the left, click Credentials.